 14. Get out of town for a walk and a picnic

 We’ve mentioned where to get stocked up on food.
 Why not head out of the city centre and see some of Leuven’s green surroundings?
 Bus 1 will take you out to Heverlee Woods, where you can enjoy a walk and a picnic in its 2000 hectares.
 This is great countryside, and so close to the city.
 There are routes for biking, walking and riding, plus hides for spotting birds.
 If you’ve been staying in Brussels and want to feast your eyes on more greenery, this (and Saint-Gilles) are great options.
+You can also head out to Zennegat, where the Leuven canal joins up with several other watercourses in a protected area of archaeological interest.

 15. Attend Leuven’s Festivals and events